xing-yang/emc-openstack-cinder/README.md

 This guide explains how to configure and make use of the EMC Cinder driver with the Folsom release of OpenStack.

+For EMC Cinder drivers that support other OpenStack releases, visit https://github.com/emc-openstack.

 Overview
 ========